DecloudNodesLab/Guides/English/Deploy_CosmosSDK_node.md

 - "SEEDS=" - Enter a list of seeds separated by commas.
 - "DENOM=" - Manual setting of the nominal value of the token.
 - "CHAIN=" - Manual setting of chain-id.
-- "STATE_SYNC=off" - disable state synchronization.
+- "STATE_SYNC=off" - disable state sync.
 - "SNAPSHOT=" - Link to lz4 network snapshot archive.
 Use in conjunction with STATE_SYNC=off.
 - "PRUNING=off" - disable pruning.
 If you leave the variable empty - pruning will be enabled, you can add KEEP_RECENT and INTERVAL values, if needed.
 The default values are KEEP_RECENT=1000 and INTERVAL=10